Greg Newton Restorations is Australia’s preferred workshop for classic sports car restoration.

 From humble beginnings working as an apprentice panel beater coach-builder, Greg’s unique talent and skills were immediately recognised by the head of the Automotive College.
 Their keen eye was rewarded as Greg realised second place in the state competition within his second year of apprenticeship.
 Under the watchful tutelage of Walter Mahoney, the Head of the Automotive College, extra attention was bestowed upon Greg.
 Thus, began a labour of love honing his expertise, skills and natural flair for car restoration.
 He devoted his attention to metal finishing and panel fabrication mastering the traditional tools and machinery that was used decades before to shape metal.
 His natural talent was distinguished in the National Workskill Challenge winning both regional and state finals.

 His equipped workshop is now the place for desirable sports cars including the classic Porsche 356.
 Commissioned to restore the oldest Porsche in the southern hemisphere, Greg saw the opportunity to engineer a complete jigging system to precisely position and spot-weld an entire car together in the exact same sequence and methods originally executed by the factory, which is now the foundation for all Porsche 356 body restoration.
 Today Greg Newton Restorations has become synonymous with the perfection of prestige craftsmanship.
-His niche workshop is in heavy commission and is often graced with distinguished mid-century sports cars such as Porsche, Jaguar, Aston Martin, Ferrari, Maserati, Alfa Romeo, Delagè and Mercedes-Benz.
+His niche workshop is in heavy commission with the iconic Porsche 356 that is the foundation of the magnificent brand we see today.

 Have an awesome restoration project?

 Do you have the perfect car you'd like us to do a pre-purchase inspection on?

 Come out and see us, we'd love to get you behind the wheel.